kxk302/non-B_gfa/non_b_dna_density_README.txt

    . ./venv/bin/activate

-2. For each species, calculate the chromosome X/Y sequence length by running the following script:
+2. For each species, calculate the chromosome sequence length by running the following script:

    ./scripts/get_chr_length.sh

-   This script calls ./scripts/get_chr_length.py for each species and chromosome X/Y, and creates genome txt files for chromosome X/Y (chrX.txt and chrY.txt) to be used by bedtools makewindows later.
+   This script calls ./scripts/get_chr_length.py for each species and each chromosome, and creates genome txt files for each chromosome (chr1.txt, chr2.txt,..., chrY.txt) to be used by bedtools makewindows later.

 3. For each species, create windows of specific size (say, 100kb) by running the following script: